-- In 1983 the CCCC Seal for Financial Accountability was established, with 14 subscribers in its first year.
+- In 1983 the CCCC Seal of Accountability was established, with 14 subscribers in its first year.

 - CCCC consistently adds members programs and benefits, including health insurance, short-term travel insurance, expatriate health insurance, HR consulting, the compensation survey and the job board for ministry workers, The Green online community, The CCCC Community Trust Fund, and much more!

 Did you know that CCCC has always been “Ecumenical in service, Evangelical in identity”?
 At the first board meeting in 1972 the founders wanted membership open to “all interested parties.”

 - Through our programs, services, and knowledge resources, CCCC works hard to help Christian ministries more easily navigate the complexities of operating a charity so they have more freedom to focus on their mission.